 Export Test Results

 Save the selected test to a file.
-In the Export Test Results dialog, specify the file name and format.
+In the Export Test Results dialog, specify the filename and format.
 If you want to view the test results later, choose the XML format.

 Import Test Results

 Click this button to view the test results that you previously saved in an XML file or the results that RubyMine has kept in its internal history.
-The pop-up menu that opens shows a list of internally saved results of test sessions, each item is supplied with the name of the run configuration and a time stamp.
+The popup that opens shows a list of internally saved results of test sessions, each item is supplied with the name of the run configuration and a time stamp.